Association of Geographic Information Laboratories in Europe

-The Association of Geographic Information Laboratories for Europe (AGILE) was established to promote academic teaching and research on geographic information science and systems (GIS) at the European level.
+The Association of Geographic Information Laboratories in Europe (AGILE) was established to promote academic teaching and research on geographic information science and systems (GIS) at the European level.

 History and organization

 AGILE was established in early 1998 to ensure the continuation of the networking activities that have emerged as a result of the EGIS Conferences and the European Science Foundation GISDATA Scientific Programmes.

 AGILE seeks to ensure that the views of the geographic information teaching and research community are fully represented in the discussions that take place on future European research agendas.
 AGILE also provides a permanent scientific forum where geographic information researchers can meet and exchange ideas and experiences at the European level.

 Activities of AGILE are managed by an eight-person council elected by its members.
 Its main tasks are to develop an organisational structure to realize the goals of AGILE, to further develop with the help of the members a European research agenda, to instigate and stimulate initiatives, and to organize a yearly GI-conference.